bradmartin333/WSL2RaylibWASM/README.md

 # MountainClimber
-Mountain climbing game made with RayLib and emscripten for WASM
+Mountain climbing game made with RayLib and emscripten

 ## WSL2 Setup
 - Click the windows icon in the toolbar and type `Turn Windows features on or off`